 Bookings are also rolling in for spring months, as well as for the summer.
-If you'd like to book a great performance for your school, library, campground, resort, fair, or festival, or--of course--your Cub Scout Pack--give us a call!
+If you'd like to book a great performance for your school, library, campground, resort, fair, or festival, or--of course--your Cub Scout Pack, give us a call!

-Read more about our Stage Shows here.
+Read more about our other Stage Magic Shows here.

 Happy 2015; The Steelgraves wish all of you a safe, happy, prosperous, stress-free, and *magical* New Year.

 I am in the process of migrating content from our former website, www.TheAlmodarrs.com, to this one.
 As our "Reviews" page here is still in need of reworking, I didn't want to add this relatively long review to that page.
 So, I am adding it here.
 Our sincerest thanks once again to Susan Flaherty-King for sharing this with us!
 (The performance took place about a year or so ago.)